Szymon-Czuszek/SAS-Data-Science/README.md

 ## Renaming Variables in SAS

-Step 1: Create the newhomes Dataset
+Step 1: Create the newhomes Dataset DATA newhomes.
-DATA newhomes:
 Creates a dataset with three variables:
-x: The type of home (character variable, e.g., Duplex).
+- x: The type of home (character variable, e.g., Duplex).
-y: The price of the home (numeric variable).
+- y: The price of the home (numeric variable).
-z: The tax rate as a proportion (numeric variable).
+- z: The tax rate as a proportion (numeric variable).

-Step 2: Rename Variables
-DATA cleannewhomes:
-Copies the newhomes dataset while renaming its variables: x → type y → price z → tax
+Step 2: Rename Variables.
+DATA cleannewhomes.
+Copies the newhomes dataset while renaming its variables:
+- x → type
+- y → price
+- z → tax
-This step improves clarity by assigning meaningful names to the variables.
+- This step improves clarity by assigning meaningful names to the variables.

-Step 3: Add Labels to Variables
+Step 3: Add Labels to Variables.
+LABEL Statement.
+Adds descriptive labels to the renamed variables:
-LABEL Statement:
-Adds descriptive labels to the renamed variables: type → "Type of Home" price → "Price of Home" tax → "Percentage of Home"
+- type → "Type of Home"
+- price → "Price of Home"
+- tax → "Percentage of Home"
-These labels provide additional context for reports or outputs.
+- These labels provide additional context for reports or outputs.

 Step 4: Analyze the Data
 PROC FREQ DATA=cleannewhomes:
 Analyzes the frequency of each value in the type, price, and tax variables.
 Outputs a frequency table showing how often each unique value appears in the dataset.

-Purpose and Use Case
+Step 5: Purpose and Use Case.
 This script is useful for preparing raw data for analysis by:
-Renaming ambiguous variable names for clarity.
+- Renaming ambiguous variable names for clarity.
-Labeling variables for better understanding in reports.
+- Labeling variables for better understanding in reports.
-Generating frequency tables to explore the distribution of data.
+- Generating frequency tables to explore the distribution of data.
-By the end, the dataset cleannewhomes is ready for further analysis or visualization.
+- By the end, the dataset cleannewhomes is ready for further analysis or visualization.

 ## Using SAS Functions